Pokhriabong Lepcha Monastery: Festivals

 The annual festival held in the monastery is the celebration of the Buddha Jayanti where all the people from the Lepcha community of the surrounding areas and people from all ethnic communities in the region come to attend this event in large numbers.
 The Lepcha monks recite prayers from the ancient verses by reading Buddhist manuscripts on this occasion.
 Such practices are continued since the establishment of the monastery.
 On this auspicious day, people visit Lepcha monastery and offer Khada (traditional scarf) and takes blessings from the head lamas.
 Sweet rice porridge is commonly served to recall the story of Sujata milkmaid, a maiden who, in Gautama Buddha's life, offered the Buddha a bowl of milk porridge.
-Non-vegetarian food and alcohol are normally avoided on this day in the monastery.
-A procession is taken out around the Pokhriabong bazaar by the managing committee of the monastery on this day and people participate by carrying the holy books of Buddhism, the idol of Buddha is also carried by the people in a beautifully decorated Palanquin.
+A procession is taken out around the Pokhriabong bazaar by the managing committee of the monastery on this day and people participate by carrying the holy books of Buddhism, the statue of Buddha is also carried by the people in a beautifully decorated palanquin.
 The external structure of the monastery was completed during the 1980s.